kailash-manasarovar/statement/docs/timeline/2023/september.md

 ## Stalker miscellaneous

-- https://x.com/K_Flynny369 -> here's a stalker account from that period that doesn't exist anymore.
+- https://x.com/K_Flynny369 -> a stalker account from that period that doesn't exist anymore, like many of them.